-A stark difference from busy KL is the quiet tea plantations of the Cameron Highlands.
+A stark difference from busy KL is the quiet tea plantations of the Cameron Highlands, the next stop on this two-week Malaysia itinerary.
 Situated up in the hills a little away from the coast, this is a great place to be in nature for a couple of days and get your body moving on some hikes!

 Cameron Highlands is the name of the region, Tanah Rata is the town that everyone stays in.

 Things To Do in the Cameron Highlands: